bump-sh/docs/docs/help/organizations/index.md

 ### Organizations are great but I need this another specific feature to work with my team.

 Organizations are a brand new feature we plan to polish with time.
-We're always open to feedback or suggestions, so please feel free to contact us anytime to discuss what would fit your needs the best.
+We're always open to feedback or suggestions, so please feel free to <a class="intercom-launcher-selector" href="mailto:help@bump.sh">contact us</a> anytime to discuss what would fit your needs the best.

 ### I would like to move one of my documentation/hubs from my personal space to an organization.

-If you cannot perform this operation on your end yet, we can surely do this for you.
-Contact us and we will take care of this!
+If you cannot perform this operation on your end yet, we can surely do this for you. <a class="intercom-launcher-selector" href="mailto:help@bump.sh">Contact us</a> and we will take care of this!